 October is National Cybersecurity Awareness Month

-To help ensure users’ safety while offering the convenience of online banking, financial use sophisticated technology and monitoring techniques, intricate firewalls and other methods of securing customer data to include multifactor authentication, encryption, privacy policies and training, anomaly detection, and more.
+To help ensure users’ safety while offering the convenience of online banking, financial institutions use sophisticated technology and monitoring techniques, intricate firewalls and other methods of securing customer data to include multifactor authentication, encryption, privacy policies and training, anomaly detection, and more.

 Customers, too, play an important role in protecting financial information through education and the use and regular updating of technological protections such as anti-virus software, anti-spyware and firewalls.